wp-plugins/genesis-admin-bar-plus/readme.txt

 5. Showing the StudioPress menu item removed, Support menu item moved position and new custom menu items added

 == Changelog ==

+= 1.2.0 =
+* Added support for Genesis Simple Breadcrumbs plugin.
+* Added support for Free Child Themes support board.
+* Improved code to eliminate global constant and allow actions and filters to be unhooked by other plugins or functions.php.
+* Removed two links due to StudioPress website re-organisation.
+* Now requires PHP 5.

 = 1.1.4 =
 * Added support boards for newly-released Midnight and Blissful themes.